syncany/syncany/gradle/innosetup/INNOSETUP.md

 #### 2. Create exe-installer with the Gradle "exe" task

-The Gradle task "exe" first copies the skeleton input script [setup.iss](setup.iss) and replaces some variables (application version).
+The Gradle task "exe" first copies the skeleton input script [setup.iss.skel](setup.iss.skel) and replaces some variables (application version).
 It then calls the Inno Setup compiler (ISCC) with this script and generates an exe-file to `syncany-cli/build/innosetup`.